NTPC vaccinates over 70,000 employees, their dependents

-New Delhi, May 12 (IANS) Country's largest power producer NTPC has inoculated over 70,000 of its employees, workers and their family members across its operations.
+New Delhi: Country's largest power producer NTPC has inoculated over 70,000 of its employees, workers and their family members across its operations.

 The massive vaccination drive continues across plant locations, which also includes NTPC's associates and their dependents along with retired NTPC employees.